ustwo/mastermind/README.md

 #### Validation with JSON Schema

-When a `schema` is present at the driver level the original resopnse will be validated agains the given JSON schema file.
+When a `schema` is present at the driver level the original resopnse will be validated against the given JSON schema file.

 The mocked response will be sent even if the validation fails.
 This ensures you get the information when the API contract is broken without making your